kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 Ephemeral volumes are associated to a **single** pod and their lifecyle is dependent on that pod.
-These are `configMap`, `secret`, `emptyDir`, `downwardAPI`, etc. These kind of volumes are easy to handle as they are not shared by different pods and hence all the process accessig those volumes have the same effective user and group IDs.
+These are `configMap`, `secret`, `emptyDir`, `downwardAPI`, etc. These kind of volumes are easy to handle as they are not shared by different pods and hence all the processes accessing those volumes have the same effective user and group IDs.
 Kubelet creates the files for those volumes and it can easily set the file ownership too.